ZcashFoundation/GrantProposals-2018Q2/README.md

 ## Important Dates

-* 1 April 2018: Call for proposals released
+* 20 April 2018: Call for proposals released
-* 27 April 2018: Filing deadline (to open a *pre-proposal* Issue in this repository)
+* 18 May 2018: Filing deadline (to open a *pre-proposal* Issue in this repository)
 * 15 June 2018: Final *Submission* deadline, revisions allowed until this date
 * July 2018: Funding decisions